 a.
-ENERGY CONSERVATION AND RENEWABLE ENERGY PRODUCTION: Support legislation that will encourage energy conservation and the use of renewable and distributive energy generation.
-(2008; revised 2010)
+ENERGY END-USER CONSERVATION AND RENEWABLE ENERGY PRODUCTION: Support legislation that will encourage energy conservation, the use of renewable and distributive energy generation, and the use of refurbished energy-conservation products which have a payback period of five years of less.
+(2008; revised 2011)

-Rationale: Most energy conservation projects will pay for themselves in less than five years so providing consumer educational advice and low cost energy saving equipment such as CFL light bulbs will not only reduce our demand for fossil fuel generated electricity but also save money for Virginia residents.
+Rationale: Most energy conservation projects will pay for themselves in less than five years, so providing consumer educational advice and low-cost energy saving equipment such as CFL light bulbs will not only reduce our demand for fossil fuel generated electricity but also save money for Virginia residents.
 Similarly, encouraging distributive renewable generation will decrease the risk of power disruptions due to natural disasters or malicious activity.
+In some cases, such as solar water heating, previously installed systems are not functioning, whereas these can be refurbished and energy can be saved.